 All staff recognise the important role played by prayer as means of expressing and fostering faith.
-Children are taught daily prayers and also various prayers and responses of the Mass as appropriate to their age and stage of development as per St Louis Prayer Policy.
-Each classroom has an RE display and children pray together with their teacher at the beginning and end of the day.
-Music is used to help create a quiet reflective atmosphere.
-Prayer tables in every classroom act as a focus for their prayers.
-A prayer is always said before and after lunchtime.
+Children are taught daily prayers and also various prayers and responses of the Mass as appropriate to their age and stage of development.
+Each classroom has a RE Working Wall and Prayer Table, which include prayers for children to refer to and act as focus points.